adabson/sandbox/firebase/readme.md

 = integer point closest to Newcastle

-user auth system directly tied to your database

-we can listen to data changes in realtime
+user auth system directly tied to your database we can listen to data changes in realtime myPost.onSnapshot(doc => {...});

+^ really cool.
+If your app is realtime in nature, this could save a whole lot of time :)

+firebase does OPTIMISTIC UPDATES
+(if you have a listener on the field, it updates ui imediatly while sending to backend)